Trouble in Tahiti

 Trouble in Tahiti is a one-act opera in seven scenes composed by Leonard Bernstein with an English libretto by the composer.
 It is the darkest among Bernstein's "musicals", and one of only two for which he wrote the words and the music.
-(He also wrote the lyrics for the 1950 production of Peter Pan.)
 Trouble in Tahiti received its first performance on 12 June 1952 at Bernstein's Festival of the Creative Arts on the campus of Brandeis University in Waltham, Massachusetts, to an audience of nearly 3,000 people.
 The NBC Opera Theatre subsequently presented the opera on television in November 1952, a production which marked mezzo-soprano Beverly Wolff's professional debut in the role of Dinah.
 Wolff later reprised the role in the New York City Opera's first staging of the work in 1958.
 The original work is about 40 minutes long.

 Background

 Bernstein was working on the opera during his honeymoon with Felicia Montealegre.
 The story is based on the relationship of Bernstein's own parents, Sam and Jennie, but the wife's name was changed to the more singable Dinah, Bernstein's grandmother.
 The work is dedicated to Marc Blitzstein; Blitzstein and Bernstein were good friends, both alumni of the Curtis Institute in Philadelphia.
 Bernstein had produced one production of Blitzstein's The Cradle Will Rock.